francisphn/fergus-technical/README.md

 This app was developed as a technical test solution to Fergus by Francis Phan.

-Access the live version here.
+## Using the app
+[Access the deployed app here](https://tradify-d1ef0.web.app/).
 PLEASE NOTE: You will need to check the spam folder as Firebase domains always end up in there.

 ## Getting started